 - 1. Be admitted to UOG. - 2.
 Apply and be accepted at the pre-nursing level of the BSN Program.
 (Refer to Admission Process- Generic BSN) - 3.
-Take the California Reading Test (CRT) and achieve a score of 12.0 or better. - 4.
-Provide evidence of completion of an ADN Program. - 5.
-Provide copy of current nursing license. - 6.
-Meet all pre-requisite course and GPA requirements of the BSN program. - 7.
-Disclosure of any misdemeanor conviction - 8.
-Misdemeanor convictions disclosed will be referred to AASC. - 9.
-No felony convictions - 10.
+Provide evidence of completion of an ADN Program. - 4.
+Provide copy of current nursing license. - 5.
+Meet all pre-requisite course and GPA requirements of the BSN program. - 6.
+Disclosure of any misdemeanor conviction - 7.
+Misdemeanor convictions disclosed will be referred to AASC. - 8.
+No felony convictions - 9.
 Complete the admission procedure